samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 After a few seconds, you will find a `dist` folder in the root of the project folder with everything you need to use your brand new Web Component.
 This folder contains three subfolders and one file:

-- `my-rating.js`
-  This file is the entry point of our component.
+- `my-rating.js`: This file is the entry point of our component.

-- `collection`
-  This folder is useful when you are building a complete application with Stencil, since it allows to share components more efficiently
+- `collection`: This folder is useful when you are building a complete application with Stencil, since it allows to share components more efficiently.
-- `my-rating`
-  This folder contains the compiled code of your Stencil component implementing a true Web Component
+- `my-rating`: This folder contains the compiled code of your Stencil component implementing a true Web Component.
-- `types`
-  This folder contains the TypeScript definitions that may be useful when you use your component in a TypeScript application
+- `types`: This folder contains the TypeScript definitions that may be useful when you use your component in a TypeScript application.

 In other words, Stencil generates code for different production scenarios.
 You can bring everything every time or make a selection.
 Anyway, the minimal content required in a context with HTML and vanilla JavaScript consists of `my-rating.js` file and `my-rating` folder.

 ## Using the component in your application

 After building your component, you are ready to use it in your Web application.
 As we said at the beginning of this post, Web Components are meant to be natively supported by standard browsers as long as they support [the features required by the standard](https://caniuse.com/#search=web%20component).
-Stencil produces code to polyfill the missing features, so you can actually use your Web Component in any recent browser.
+However, as Stencil produces code to polyfill the missing features, you can actually use your Web Component in any recent browser (e.g. Microsoft Edge).

 In order to use your rating component in a plain HTML page you should simply insert a script tag in the head section with a reference to the `my-rating.js` file, as shown in the following example: